av1155/scripts/scripts/JavaProjectManager/README.md

 ### Interactive Menu

 1.  **IntelliJ IDEA Project**: Select this option to compile and run files from an IntelliJ IDEA project.
+2.  **Maven Project**: Choose this to compile and run files from a Maven project.
+This includes support for running Maven tests (`mvn test`).
-2.  **Generic Java Project**: Choose this for generic Java projects not tied to any specific IDE or structure.
+3.  **Generic Java Project**: Choose this for generic Java projects not tied to any specific IDE or structure.
-3.  **Re-run Last Executed File**: Quickly re-execute the last file without navigating through the menu.
+4.  **Re-run Last Executed File**: Quickly re-execute the last file without navigating through the menu.

 ### Argument Handling